benbjohnson/sql-parser/content/birthday-bash-2014/gogs-gitlab-alternative-in-go.md

 ### Future

-It is true that Gogs is a new star and leaks some features, most importantly, its ecosystem.
+It is true that Gogs is a new star and lacks some features, most importantly, its ecosystem.
 But it is what we're hardly working on, to develop more features users need, and more integrations users love.

 In the end, I want to thank you, Go, love you at first sight, and happy 5th birthday!